eidolonFIRE/carillon/midi_controller/led_patches/README.md

 _Spin colors around inside bell._
 ```
   - range   : Limit patch to note range.
-  - random  : Chose random colors to spin per note event.
   - rate    : How fast to initially spin. _(float from 0.0 to 1.0)_
+  - rainbow : Use red, green, blue as `colors`.
-  - <colors>: Up to three colors can be specified.
-Each will be interpolated equal-radially and spun.
+  - <colors>: Three colors must be specified.
 ```